Brass Balls Award: Husband Sets Boundaries with Slacker Wife and Tells Her to Grow Up and Get a Job

 Don’t try this at home unless . . .

-To many of you reading this, what Jham and Earl are doing probably seems like a nuclear option.
+To many of you reading this, what Jham and Earl are doing probably seems like the nuclear option.
 It might be, depending upon your individual circumstances.
 The simple fact of the matter is your wife or girlfriend is unlikely to ever change (if that is even possible) unless she experiences negative consequences for her current behaviors and attitudes.

 Many women will just divorce you if you quit subsidizing their spending without working because they know they will, at the very least, get half of your assets in a divorce.
 Therefore, do not attempt this unless: